 He often went to the theater, to the opera, and to museums.
 He loved art and music, and could quote whole passages of the poet Dante.

 Fondness for the epistles of St. Paul sparked his zeal for fraternal charity, and the fiery sermons of the Renaissance preacher and reformer Girolamo Savonarola and the writings of St. Catherine impelled him in 1922 to join the Lay Dominicans (Third Order of St. Dominic).
-He chose the name Girolamo, not after St. Jerome the Bible scholar but rather after his personal hero, Savonarola.
+He chose the name Girolamo after his personal hero, Savonarola.
 “I am a fervent admirer of this friar, who died as a saint at the stake," he wrote to a friend.

 Like his father, he was strongly anti-Fascist and did nothing to hide his political views.
 He physically defended the faith at times involved in fights, first with anticlerical Communists and later with Fascists.
 Participating in a Church-organized demonstration in Rome on one occasion, he stood up to police violence and rallied the other young people by grabbing the group’s banner, which the royal guards had knocked out of another student’s hands.
 Pier Giorgio held it even higher, while using the banner’s pole to fend off the blows of the guards.